legendcodermartino1245/ldac-optimization-guide/eq_optimization_guide_updated_with_fixes.md

 | Gaming or real-time use (low latency)   | ✅ **Sound Connect** | Minimal delay, safer for video/gaming with no DSP overhead          |
 | Want full control over EQ profiles      | ✅ **Wavelet**        | Manual parametric + FIR/IIR support                                 |

-> 🔄 *You can mix both if desired (e.g. Sound Connect for basic tuning, Wavelet for detailed tuning), but Wavelet must have DUMP access and be the only active DSP to avoid conflicts.*

 ---

 ## 🔍 Sound Connect EQ — Stable LDAC 990 on WH-1000XM5